sakibahammed/Just-an-Ordinary-project/README.md

         Fetch is promise based and provides better alternative that can be easily used in service workers.
 Fetch also integrates advances HTTP concepts such as CORS ( Cross Origin request ) ..

+        fetch method can accept a second parameter an object that allows you to control a number of different settings,

+        no-cors only allows a limited set of headers in the request :

+         -  Accept
+         - Accept Language
+         - Content Language
+         - Content type with a value of application